 Community Foundation of Santa Cruz

 The Community Foundation has launched a disaster fund to support those affected by the winter storms.
-To donate, click here.
+To donate,

-True added that there is a $75,000 match for donations to the foundation’s disaster fund.
+There is a $75,000 match for donations to the foundation’s disaster fund.
 Funds will go toward small food-service businesses, individuals who have lost wages and housing, and to help renters and homeowners with remediation of their homes.

 Discounted accommodation for evacuees